 Location of 2018 AM12 in the „spin frequency/diameter“ diagram, assuming an ellipsoidal shape and an albedo of 0.2 (the albedo is not yet estimated with exact methods).
 The left end of the red line corresponds to 2018 AM12’s smallest diameter of an ellipsoidal shape (~129 meters), while the right end corresponds to the largest axis of 2018 AM12’s ellipsoidal shape (~387 meters).
 In this location of 2018 AM12 in the „spin frequency/diameter“ diagram, only rocky asteroids can exist, mere rubble piles can not exist due to the hight centrifugal forces.
-(Chart is from IAU Minor Planet Center Asteroid Light Curve Database web site, modified by the author to show the location of 2018 AM12 for albedo 0.2).
+(Chart is from IAU Minor Planet Center Asteroid Lightcurve Photometry Database, modified by the author to show in the graph the location of 2018 AM12 for albedo 0.2).

-- Thanks to Rolf Apitzsch (Observatory Wildberg) for checking the results
+- Thanks to Rolf Apitzsch (Observatory Wildberg) for checking the analysis

 - The work was funded by the European Space Agency (ESA).
 There is also an article on ESA-Page

 - The results have been publicated in the Minor Planet Bulletin Volume 45 (2018) 45-3 (Jul-Sep) pp 225

 - Summary Data for 2018 AM12 can be found at Lightcurve Data Base LCDB